dareoyeleke/ACA_TRENDS/README.md

 ## 🧠 Key Insights

--  Average ACA premiums increased ~40% from 2022 to 2026.
+-  Average ACA premiums increased ~40% from 2022 to 2026 calculated from Standardized Geographical premiuims for 30 Year Old enrollees

 -  Premium growth varies significantly by state and insurer.